How to start investing

 Typically the more risk you take, the more your money could potentially grow by - but the greater the chance of losing money.

-With investing, there is a risk of ending up with less money than you've put in.
-This happens if you choose to withdraw your money at a time when the assets invested in are worth less than they were when you started investing.
+With investing, there's a risk of ending up with less money than you've put in.
+This happens if you withdraw your money at a time when the assets invested in are worth less than they were when you started investing.

 With a savings account (an account that grows by building interest), there's a risk that your money will grow by less than the cost-of-living goes up by.